 The Blur Test

 A great method we use to test a design’s visual hierarchy is the ‘Blur Test’, which is an old art school trick that helps reveal a design’s or painting’s primary focal point.
-In UX design, we take a screenshot of a design and apply a 3 to 4 pixel blur to it.
+In UX design, we take a screenshot of a design and apply a 3 to 4 pixel blur to it or we use a browser plugin such as Funkify to simulate someone visually impaired.
 When you do this, certain elements jump out and others drop back.
 As you can see in the blurred screenshots below, the new Gmail design has a fairly weak visual hierarchy.
 Beyond the highlighted ‘Inbox’, most elements carry a very similar visual weight.
 In our tweaked design, we made the ‘Compose’ button the most important, followed by the highlighted ‘Inbox’, followed by ‘Drafts’ and the other icon folders.
 In addition, we also indented the label names to help offset them from the other icon folders.

 2. Using ‘Error Message’ colors for the highlight color